 The online space is by no means an easy place to be for restaurants… better yet, for anybody.
-If you're a restaurant marketer or operator, chances are you've already taken all the necessary steps to set up your social media profiles, made sure you have interesting content to post regularly, and most importantly have an inventory of high quality photos to represent your restaurant online.
+If you're a restaurant marketer or operator, chances are you've already taken all the necessary steps to set up your social media profiles, made sure you have interesting content to post regularly, and most importantly have an inventory of high-quality photos to represent your restaurant online.

-Problem is now you can't get anyone to engage with your profiles.
+The problem is now you can't get anyone to engage with your profiles.

-This is a common problem faced by business and people alike, but despite the constant uphill battle required to get big on social media, it’s definitely the most important place for restaurants to be right now.
+This is a common problem faced by businesses and people alike, but despite the constant uphill battle required to get big on social media, it’s definitely the most important place for restaurants to be right now.
 With over 2 billion active users on Facebook and 800 million on Instagram, it’s just a matter of catering to the right demographics and drawing them in.

 Sometimes, it takes a lot more than just routine content to attract a following.
 What’s the secret then?

 On the internet, hashtags are your best bet at getting your restaurant in front of the right people.
 This post aims to answer any questions you might have about hashtags and act as a primer on how to choose the best hashtags for your restaurant.

 Bonus: Read on to learn how to download our free excel hashtag, research planner.

 Hashtags have been around for a while, they are by no means a new invention (remember the dedicated “pound” button on old Nokia phones?).
 These days though, hashtags have a slightly different purpose.
 As in the past, they are still used as a form of communication, except now they are on an entirely different platform.

 If you are unfamiliar with their use, you are not alone.
 Hashtags are one of the most difficult social media terms to wrap our heads around.
 So to end the confusion once and for all, we will answer some of the most commonly asked questions about hashtags.